 Springtime Easter Bonnet - made from paper

 With Spring & Easter just around the corner, we've been busy creating our Easter bonnet!
-This was Minnie's first Easter bonnet & she was desperate to make a daffodil hat with ladybirds on, so we came up with this simple design which is ideal for preschoolers to create.
+This was my preschooler's first Easter bonnet.
+She was desperate to make a daffodil hat with ladybirds on, so we came up with this simple design.

 To make our Daffodil Easter Bonnet we used: